lilyuwuu/website/docs/guides/3ds3mod.md

 ## Section 0: Computer setup

+!!! info "No repeat required"
 This section only needs to be done once.
-If you have already doen this, you can skip this section.
+If you have already done this to your computer, you can skip this section.

 As TJA files tend to come with Japanese text, files need to be extracted with a computer set to Japanese locale, or else [mojibake](https://en.wikipedia.org/wiki/Mojibake) will be generated in its places.
 Naturally, the converter won't appreciate this very much.